addisonkline/mdrfc/docs/endpoints/post_rev.md

 - All fields inside `update` are optional.
 - On write, `status` only accepts `draft` or `open`.
-- `update.public=true` can publish the RFC, but `false` currently leaves the existing visibility unchanged.
+- `update.public` can explicitly change visibility in either direction.
+- New revisions cannot be submitted after the author requests admin review.
+- New revisions cannot be submitted after an admin sets the RFC status to `accepted` or `rejected`.